mens-et-manus/unity-examples/README.md

     git lfs track "*.fbx"
     git lfs track "*.xcf"

-#### Unity git / merging
+#### Unity git / merging (SmartMerge)
 Optional.
-You should add to your .git/config file the following to have smarter merging using Unity's merge tool, OS-X example below:
+You should add to your `.git/config` file the following to have smarter merging using Unity's merge tool, OS-X example below:

     [merge]
     	tool = unityyamlmerge